 It's not news that the period between Labor Day and Thanksgiving can be challenging to dress for.
 During this portion of the calendar, you can experience balmy, sunny afternoons and windy, chilly nights.
 That weather may be pleasant, but it's tough to stay in a single outfit all day without feeling either overheated during the daytime or cold at night.

-Rather than wearing a t-shirt by itself or layering a men's sweater over a button-down, consider using your flannel shirt as the season's first piece of outerwear.
+Rather than wearing a t-shirt by itself or layering a men's sweater over a button-down, consider using your fall flannels for men as the season's first piece of outerwear.
 Start with a men's t-shirt as a base layer, and wear your unbuttoned flannel shirt on top, as if it were a men's cardigan sweater –only lighter.
 If the afternoon proves particularly warm, you can even take it off and tie it around your waist.
 Then, as temperatures begin to drop in the evening, you can button up your flannel shirt as the weather requires.

 Later in the season, you can rely on your flannel shirt as a base piece for layering.
-Start with a flannel shirt, and then top it with a cozy shawl collar cardigan, a blue hopsack blazer, or whatever other piece the temperature and the setting calls for.
+Start with a flannel shirt, and then top it with a cozy shawl collar cardigan, a blue hopsack blazer, or whatever other pieces the temperature and the setting call for.

 People tend to think of summer as the prime time of the year to be outside, but we'd argue that the best opportunities for outdoor work and play come with the autumn season.
 On the recreational side, you've got country hikes for admiring fall foliage, long walks around the neighborhood for Halloween, and family touch football games after Thanksgiving dinner.
 And on the chore side, you can expect to experience leaf raking, leaf raking ... and some more leaf raking.